Ways to Make Money for Teenagers

 - Snow shoveling.

 Under the Fair Labor Standards Act (FLSA), the minimum age for working is 14 with some exceptions.
 Federal child labor law also restricts the hours and types of work that teens under 16 can do and prohibits any hazardous occupations for teenagers under 18.
-According to the U.S. Department of Labor, teens under 14 are allowed to help neighbors with yard work, babysitting, and some other tasks as those jobs are not covered by the FLSA.
-The child labor rules and exceptions may differ from state to state.
-Ask your parents to help find the rules specifically for your state.

 Get a Part-Time Job